tjdallman/Treemmer/README.md

 Here you find the software, the data and scripts used in the manuscript (Influenza_data, MTB_data and stochastic_component), and a short tutorial on fine tuning the behaviour of Treemmer with the pruning options.

+Tim Dallman - 04.12.25
+Implemented two modifcations

+I have modified the default behaviour to only consider nodes that only consider "sibling" or "daughter" pairs but not "grandparent nodes" to maintain internal bifuracations to better reflect extant diviersity

+Modified behaviour so that if you provide meta-data will only remove pairs with the same tag - i.e. country to preserve signals of cross-country transmission.

 ## Installation

 From version 0.3 Treemmer is compatible with both python 2 and python 3